mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 ![low coefficient of variation with 0]({{ site.url }}/img/aspm/low-coefficient-of-variation-0.png)

 Now it's clear that nothing serious happens there.
-[Coefficient of variation](http://en.wikipedia.org/wiki/Coefficient_of_variation) is small for such metrics which allows to throw them away using simple threshold criteria.
+[Coefficient of variation](http://en.wikipedia.org/wiki/Coefficient_of_variation) is small for them which allows to throw them away using simple threshold criteria.

 Tasks migrated by OS scheduler produce step-like changes (mean-shifts) on per-cpu usage graphs.
 It might be a problem when it happens too often but for coarse-grained analysis it's better to start with total cpu time instead of per-cpu.